-This 11-inch pan is one of the most affordable on the market while still being non-stick and dishwasher safe.
-This skillet can be used on any stovetop or hotplate and the induction bottom provides even heating.
+This affordable 11 inch pan is non-stick and dishwasher-safe.
+This pan can be used on any stovetop or hotplate and the induction bottom provides even heating.
 Free of Cadmium, PFOA, and lead.

 May wear out after a year of use, and should not be used with metal cooking implements.

-Offers an impressive feature set that includes nonstick hard anodized cook surface, strong stainless steel handles, and full lifetime warranty.
-Rated for oven temperatures up to 450°F.
+Offers an impressive feature set that includes a nonstick, anodized cooking surface, strong stainless steel handles, and a full lifetime warranty.
+Rated for oven temperatures up to 450 degrees Fahrenheit.

 Cast iron skillets are very durable if properly maintained, meaning this pan should last for about a decade.
-Pre-seasoning and packed in scrub-brush make this pan welcoming to cast iron newcomers.
-Usable with all types of stove tops, oven use, and campfire cooking.
+This pan is welcoming to cast iron newcomers because it arrives pre-seasoned.
+Works with all types of stove-tops, ovens, and campfire cooking.